The President of FRP Holdings (FRPH) is Selling Shares

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $146.9K worth of FRPH shares and purchased $238.7K worth of FRPH shares.
-The insider sentiment on FRP Holdings has been positive according to 32 insider trades in the past three months.
-This sentiment is slightly higher than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $213K worth of FRPH shares and purchased $238.7K worth of FRPH shares.
+The insider sentiment on FRP Holdings has been positive according to 31 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.